-The problem with this Home page is the assumption that their main headline, “total travel management solutions”, is intriguing enough to persuade visitors to visit inside.
+The problem with this Home page is the assumption that their main headline, “total travel management solutions”, is enticing enough to persuade visitors to visit inside.

-A different opening headline might’ve done a better job, e.g. “Providing stressed out corporate clients with high quality travel planning”.
-That way, you’d immediately know who it was for and what they did.
+A different opening headline might’ve done a better job, e.g. “Providing stressed out corporate clients with high quality travel planning.”
+That way, you’d immediately know who it was for and what the company did.

 First impressions count on any website.
-And this company gives the impression of being very self-important.
+And this company unfortunately gives the impression of being very self-important.

 The page also runs on Flash.
-So if you don’t have Flash on your computer, you can’t open the website.
+If you don’t have Flash, you can’t open the website.

 Once you do enter the site, you can see from the sidebar what this company does, e.g. Meetings, conferences, corporate golf.